OpenWebGAL/WebGAL_Doc/docs/en/developers/readme.md

 ## Run Local WebGAL Project

-WebGAL uses `vite` for packaging and testing .
-Under `webgal` project directory , you can shuttle the local server through the following command .
+Then, you can shuttle the local server through the following command .

 ```shell
 yarn dev